reTHINK-project/dev-java-hyperty/docs/offlineSubscriptionManager/readme.md

 **message:**

-Forward of [Subscribe](https://rethink-project.github.io/specs/messages/data-sync-messages/#observer-subscription-request-sent-to-data-object-subscription-handler) message sent by runtime sync manager as specified at .
+Forward of [Subscribe](https://rethink-project.github.io/specs/messages/data-sync-messages/#observer-subscription-request-sent-to-data-object-subscription-handler) message sent by runtime sync manager.

 **logic:**

-1- It queries the Data Objects collection for the data object URL to be subscribed (message.body.to.<objectUrl>/subscrition), and replies with 200 OK where `reply.body.value = foundDataObject.message.body`.
+1- It queries the Data Objects Registry collection for the data object URL to be subscribed (`message.body.body.resource`), and replies with 200 OK where `reply.body.value = message.body.body.value`.

 2- Queries the registry about cguid status.